 Some great ideas for items are hand cream, shampoo & conditioners (mini), hair brushes, combs, tissues, soaps, costume jewelry, books, note pads, and pens, donated soft toys, sweets, biscuits, crisps, etc the choices are endless.

 Print out some Bingo Bucks and laminate them so they can be used over and over again.
 You could use the facilities logo, stamp or name on the dollars.

 Make $1, $2, and $5 Bingo Bucks.
 Examples are $1 could be for a full lineup, $5 for a full house, or for the last bingo game of the day.

-keep a log of winners and how much they have won as Bingo Bucks can be lost or misplaced by some residents.
-A clear zip up pencil case with the residents name on each case is a good way to keep everyones Bingo Bucks safe and organised.
+Keep a log of winners and how much they have won as Bingo Bucks can be lost or misplaced by some residents.
+A clear zip-up pencil case with the resident’s name on each case is a good way to keep everyone’s Bingo Bucks safe and organized.
 Let residents look after their winnings and for those who need some help keep them stored in a safe place.